 For most of us, leaving those warm covers is an easy, but necessary evil, precursor to bleary walks to the kitchen for coffee.
 And yet for others, this daily act, this rising, is a test of courage and will.

 I think of the people in my life – family and friends – who get up each morning, despite hardship, illness and tragedy.
-I think of my husband with hemophilia who rises each day with painful, aching joints to provide for his family.
+I think of my husband who rises each day with painful, aching joints to provide for his family.
 I think of my mother who awakes early seven days a week to tend to my disabled father.

 I think of my mother-in-law who, with great medical challenges, gets out of bed to nurture her cats and be a source of cheer and comfort to her Texas neighbors.
 I think of my friend who lost her son seven years ago but still rises each morning with kindness in her heart.